SDKAutoUP/azure-rest-api-specs/README.md

     - files are whatever case you think is good for your soul.

-The structure should appear like so:
+The structure should appear likex so:
 ```bash
 .
 \---specification